-- A. Public agencies and non-profit entities should pursue the acquisition, preservation and development of open space, parks, trails and corridors. - B. Public land managers in and adjacent to communities should develop connecting trails between communities and recreation opportunities. - C. Community leaders and stakeholders should encourage goals that help create close-to-home, everyday recreation opportunities. - D. IDPR should continue to partner with other State and Federal land managers in maintaining and improving areas of natural resource damage and camping mitigation. - E. IDPR and Federal land managers, and other stakeholders should continue efforts to identify dedicated funding sources for development, maintenance and management of all trails on public lands. - F. Public agencies and community leaders should keep public lands open and accessible, and work with large private land holders to allow or retain recreational access. - G. Public land managers should recognize that there are limits on the number of recreationists and types of recreation our finite public lands can accommodate and still offer a quality experience. - H. Land management agencies should consider the role of recreation in landscape vegetation - and natural resource plans, ensuring the plans document the balance between recreation, restoration and resource preservation. - I. Collectively, public agencies and non-profit groups should educate the public about the need to balance recreation and access with the need to protect and enhance fish and wildlife resources.
+- A. Public agencies and non-profit entities should pursue the acquisition, preservation and development of open space, parks, trails and corridors. - B. Public land managers in and adjacent to communities should develop connecting trails between communities and recreation opportunities. - C. Community leaders and stakeholders should encourage goals that help create close-to-home, everyday recreation opportunities. - D. IDPR should continue to partner with other State and Federal land managers in maintaining and improving areas of natural resource damage and camping mitigation. - E. IDPR and Federal land managers, and other stakeholders should continue efforts to identify dedicated funding sources for development, maintenance and management of all trails on public lands. - F. Public agencies and community leaders should keep public lands open and accessible, and work with large private land holders to allow or retain recreational access. - G. Public land managers should recognize that there are limits on the number of recreationists and types of recreation our finite public lands can accommodate and still offer a quality experience. - H. Land management agencies should consider the role of recreation in landscape vegetation and natural resource plans, ensuring the plans document the balance between recreation, restoration and resource preservation.